datanel/Hermod/README.md

 ## For production env (with traefik)

-In this example, we suppose `hermod.localhost` should be your host Configuration of Docker: Swarm mode
+In this example, we suppose `hermod.localhost` should be your host Configuration of Docker: Swarm mode (If not you need to do this `docker swarm init` in your shell)

 ### Configurations